 Polystyrene is hazardous to human health.
 It contains the neurotoxins styrene and benzene, which are widely accepted to be carcinogens.
 These toxins can leach into food that is hot, acidic, alcoholic or oily and into the environment after exposure to rain.
 In 2011 the U.S. Department of Health and Human Services released its Report on Carcinogens identifying styrene as one of the "agents, substances, mixtures, and exposure circumstances that are known or reasonably anticipated to cause cancer in humans."

 Many cities in the US have banned or restricted use of polystyrene because of threats it poses to human and environmental health and wildlife.
 Health officials worldwide are now beginning to see the dangers of Styrofoam leaching toxins into food, and environmentalists point at the carcinogenic substances released into the atmosphere when Styrofoam is burned.
 At the source, the manufacturing of polystyrene is contributing to the growing hole in the ozone layer.

 Transferring hazardous materials is regulated now more than ever in the global marketplace.
 The right packaging not only keeps the environment safe, but chemicals such as bisphenol A (BPA) is banned in many states.
 The Ban Poisonous Additives Act of 2013 would prohibit using BPA in Polystyrene food packaging and reusable containers, calling the chemical a "poisonous or deleterious substance."

-Wheat straw molded pulp trays, pouches and flexible packaging can reduce landfill and provide a cost effective option for companies looking to replace Polystyrene and Styrofoam.
-BiogloPAK is offering sustainable packaging initiatives including goals for a waste-free packaging stream using wheat straw pulp material that turns agricultural waste into Polystyrene Styrofoam replacer.
+Wheat straw molded pulp trays can reduce landfill and environmental concerns and provide a cost effective option for companies looking to replace Styrofoam.
+Express Green PAK LLC is offering sustainable packaging initiatives including goals for a waste-free packaging stream using wheat straw pulp material that turns agricultural waste into bio-trays certified by FDA.